urfdvw/vo/LOG.md

         - https://stackoverflow.com/a/23808155/7037749
         - use Edge will solve it but it is very annoying
         - Fix it if time allows
-    - cannot out put chinese
-    - only word and translation, no notes
-    - did not deal with not existing words.
 - features
-    - add words
+    - pause to edit existing words
-    - word list
+    - comprehensive word list for management(with back end)
-    - windowed slide show